gowalla-archive/chronologic/README.md

 TODO
 ----
-- pagination
-  - consider making a Timeline class, to help with pagination etc
-- re-building a timeline
-- etag/if-modified-since
-- maybe make created_at a required argument for #event, since it's an essential part of the idempotence thing
 - PSHB
   - the app requests notification when a timeline changes, and fires the hub notification then
   - not efficient: it'd be better if we could ping the hub with all the changes at once (user, spot, area, all friends, etc)